ayush123-bit/ayush123-bit/README.md

-# 💼 Ayush Rai — Software Engineer Resume
+# 💼 Ayush Rai — Software Engineer

 Welcome to my resume repository!
 This contains my latest resume as a Software Engineer with a strong background in full-stack web development, cloud deployment, machine learning, and scalable backend systems.